Shreyash-India/Quiz-App/README.md

 # Project Title

-&#10686; Quizzfy is a quiz App Built in flutter
+&#10686; Quizzfy is a Quiz App Built in flutter

 ## Author